 The ability of an object, such as the eye, to bend light as light passes through it.

-Type of eye surgery (such as LASIK or laser eye surgery) that affects the refraction of vision.
+Type of eye surgery (such as SMILE, LASIK or laser eye surgery) that corrects refractive errors.

 A layer of fine sensory tissue that lines the inside wall of the eye.
 The retina acts like the film in a camera to capture images, transforms the images into electrical signals, and sends the signals to the brain.